Ipswich Town vs Fulham

 Fulham

 Unlike Town, Fulham picked up a 2-0 win over Birmingham in the EFL Cup during the week.
-That win left the Cottagers with back-to-back victories across all competitions after last weekend’s 2-1 win over newly-promoted Leicester City.
-On Saturday, the visitors could earn a victory against another promoted side when they visit Portman Road.
+That victory marked back-to-back wins for the Cottagers across all competitions, following last weekend’s 2-1 triumph over newly-promoted Leicester City.

 Team form